-Because there are so many different types of airframes and powerplants in service today, differences in components and systems are to be expected.
-To keep the material clear and avoid unnecessary repetition, representative systems and units are used as examples throughout this section.
+Because there are many types of airframes and powerplants in operation today, differences in systems and components are to be expected.
+To maintain clarity and avoid unnecessary repetition, this section uses representative systems and units as examples throughout.

-The content is presented from a general perspective and should be supplemented with manufacturer’s manuals, official aviation regulations, or other technical references when more detailed, aircraft-specific information is required.
-This section is not intended to replace, substitute for, or override official requirements or manufacturer’s instructions.
+The information is presented from a general perspective and should always be supported by manufacturer’s manuals, official aviation regulations, and other technical references when more specific aircraft data is needed.
+This section is not a replacement for official documentation or manufacturer instructions but a guide to the foundational concepts every mechanic must know.

 - Safety, Ground Operations, and Servicing